 - Cruse Bereavement Care

-- Dame Cicely Saunders OM - Obituary in the Daily Telegraph dated 18 July 2005
+- Dame Cicely Saunders OM; Daily Telegraph Obituary

 - The Balint Society - Balint groups; The aim of the Society is to help general practitioners towards a better understanding of the emotional content of the doctor-patient relationship.